Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 Quick summary:

 - Call `tracker.startScenario(...)` to begin a new scenario.
-- Use `await tracker.trackCoverage(...)` after each user interaction.
+- Use `await tracker.trackElement(...)` after each user interaction.
 - Provide the selector, action type, and selector type.
 - The tool automatically stores tracking data as JSON files.
 - Once the scenario is complete, call `await tracker.endScenario()` to finalize and save it.